Alfresco/acs-deployment/docs/helm/README.md

 ## Upgrade

-You can use the standard `helm upgrade acs ./alfresco/alfresco-content-services --reuse-values` command, but make sure you read the [upgrades.md] for any breaking change that may have been introduced since previous helm charts versions.
+You can use the standard `helm upgrade acs ./alfresco/alfresco-content-services --reuse-values` command, but make sure you read the [upgrades page](upgrades.md) to learn about breaking changes that may have been introduced since previous helm charts versions.

 ## Configure